temporalio/documentation/docs/web-ui.md

 Users can list Workflow Executions by any of the following:

+- Status
 - <a class="tdlp" href="/workflows#workflow-id">Workflow ID<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><div class="tdlpc"><p class="tdlppt">What is a Workflow Id?</p><p class="tdlppd">A Workflow Id is a customizable, application-level identifier for a Workflow Execution that is unique to an Open Workflow Execution within a Namespace.</p><p class="tdlplm"><a class="tdlplma" href="/workflows#workflow-id">Learn more</a></p></div></a>
 - <a class="tdlp" href="/workflows#workflow-type">Workflow Type<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><div class="tdlpc"><p class="tdlppt">What is a Workflow Type?</p><p class="tdlppd">A Workflow Type is a name that maps to a Workflow Definition.</p><p class="tdlplm"><a class="tdlplma" href="/workflows#workflow-type">Learn more</a></p></div></a>
+- Start time
-- Status
+- End time
 - A <a class="tdlp" href="/visibility#list-filter">List Filter<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><div class="tdlpc"><p class="tdlppt">What is a List Filter?</p><p class="tdlppd">A List Filter is the SQL-like string that is provided as the parameter to an Advanced Visibility List API.</p><p class="tdlplm"><a class="tdlplma" href="/visibility#list-filter">Learn more</a></p></div></a>

-Date and Time—users can set their preferred date and time format as one of the following:
+For start time and end time, users can set their preferred date and time format as one of the following:

 - UTC
 - Local